 What is Leadership?, with Deakin University

-Our concepts around what constitutes good leadership have changed greatly over the years, as we come to understand that the art of motivating people is more complex and nuanced than just telling them to what to do.
-This course explores fundamental perspectives on leaderships (a leader as a person and leadership as a practice), and the difference between leadership and management.
+Our concepts around what constitutes good leadership have changed greatly over the years, as we come to understand that the art of motivating people is more complex and nuanced than just telling them what to do.
+This course explores fundamental perspectives on leadership (a leader as a person and leadership as a practice), and the difference between leadership and management.

 Creativity is regularly identified as a key skill for the future.
 It’s important to note that this does not apply only to ‘creative’ professions, but is relevant across industries and functions.